 - Combine the New Mexico chile powder and brown sugar in a small bowl.
-Rub the salmon fillets with olive oil and then the rub the chile powder mixture evenly over the flesh of the two pieces of salmon.
+Rub the salmon fillets with olive oil and then the rub the chile powder mixture evenly over the flesh of the salmon.

 - Place salmon, skin side down on a small sheet pan that's been covered with parchment paper.

 - Meanwhile in a small bowl, mix the the peach jam and lime juice together with a whisk.